 |Elections in progress||Co-opted (Community)||School Improvement & Child Protection|

 |J. Argyrou||Co-opted (Community)||July 2015 – 4 years||School Improvement||5||3|

 Two of our governors are married to each other and one of these works in the school.

-One governor is engaged to a member of school staff.
 There are no other business interests to declare.